abilal19/Image-Compressions-Using-Kmeans/README.md

 # Image-Compressions-Using-Kmeans

-Built from scratch an image compression algorithm using Kmeans with optional optimization parametes
+Built from scratch an image compression algorithm using Kmeans with varying number of centeroids and optional optimization parametes with their illustrated effects